slowproj/slowdash/docs/Installation.md

 ```
 (Alternative: Use `make remove-docker-images` in the SlowDash directory.
 You can use tab completion for convenience: `make r[Tab]`.)

 Note: This operation removes your current images.
 Be careful not to lose your working context inside the images.
-The SlowDash version number is shown in the upper left coner of the home page.
+The SlowDash version number is shown in the upper left corner of the home page.

 ## Building Images Locally